 A Performance Improvement Plan (PIP) is a method used by BTOP to address recipient performance and administrative issues.
-It is a tool used to document a required recipient action, for which the recipient is required to acknowledge and affirm.
+The PIP is a tool used to document a required recipient action, for which the recipient is required to acknowledge and affirm.
+PIPs are also used to address programmatic concerns with recipient project schedules, implementation issues, sustainability, and performance/benefits.

 PIPs are typically recommended for performance issues of a non-technical nature.
-Examples of issues prompting a PIP include the need for timely report submission after missing two quarterly reporting deadlines, submitting corrections to erroneous performance data, corrections to an Award Action Request, or updates to the plan to achieve various project milestones.
+Examples of issues prompting a PIP include the need for timely report submission after missing two quarterly reporting deadlines, submitting corrections to erroneous performance data, corrections to an AAR, or updates to the plan to achieve various project milestones or to address schedule delays.
 Each PIP will specify exactly how the recipient can cure the identified performance issue and the required resolution date.

-4.2 Technical Assistance Plans (TAPs)
+4.2 Technical Assistance

-A Technical Assistance Plan (TAP) is a collaborative tool used by the Program Office and recipient (if requested by recipient) to correct an identified program and/or administrative area of noncompliance or concern.
+Technical Assistance (TA) is a collaborative engagement between the Program Office and recipient designed to correct areas of programmatic and/or administrative noncompliance or concern.

-The FPO may recommend specific TAPs for a recipient if the recipient has performance issues and requires project-specific support or technical expertise.
-The FPO should coordinate with the recipient and appropriate technical assistance providers to ensure that assistance is provided in a timely and useful fashion.
-A TAP can be used in conjunction with a PIP and can be most effective when performance of a recipient begins to trend in a negative direction.
-The length of TAPs may vary depending on the content of individual TAPs.
+BTOP staff may recommend specific TA activities for a recipient, if the recipient has performance issues and requires project-specific support or subject matter expertise.
+BTOP staff will coordinate with the recipient and appropriate technical assistance providers (e.g. contract support staff or internal compliance resources) to ensure that assistance is provided in a timely and useful fashion.
+TA can be used in conjunction with a PIP and can be most effective when performance of a recipient begins to trend in a negative direction.
+The duration of TA activities will vary depending on the specific requirements of each TA engagement.